About Me

 Research Interests

-- Detection of LLM-generated content using linguistic features
+- Detection of LLM-generated text/code using linguistic/stylistic features

-- LLM watermarking for content attribution and provenance tracking
+- LLM watermarking for LLM-generated text/code attribution and provenance

 Recent News